ashtonmeuser/godot-wasm/README.md

 1. In Godot's Asset Library tab, click Import and select the addon zip file.
 Follow prompts to complete installation of the addon.

 Alternatively, you can use the Asset Library tab within the Godot editor, search for "Wasm", and follow the prompts to install.
 Yet another alternative is downloading directly from the [asset page](https://godotengine.org/asset-library/asset/1798) and following the installation instructions above.
 Note that the Asset Library has an approval process that can take several days and may therefore be a version or two behind.

+### Godot Module

+Installation as a Godot module requires recompilation of the Godot engine.
+This enables exporting to web/HTML5.

+1. Clone or download the [Godot engine](https://github.com/godotengine/godot) following [this guide](https://docs.godotengine.org/en/3.5/development/compiling/getting_source.html).
+1. Download the project source via the [releases page](https://github.com/ashtonmeuser/godot-wasm/releases) or Code → Download ZIP on GitHub.
+1. Include the entire Godot Wasm directory within the *godot/modules* directory.
+1. Rename the Godot Wasm directory to *wasm*.
+All project files e.g. *config.py* should now be in *godot/modules/wasm*.

+Recompile the Godot engine following [this guide](https://docs.godotengine.org/en/3.5/development/compiling/index.html#toc-devel-compiling).
+More information on custom Godot modules can be found in [this guide](https://docs.godotengine.org/en/3.5/development/cpp/custom_modules_in_cpp.html).

+To export using the customized engine, you'll also need to recompile the export templates (documented in the Engine compilation guide).

 ## Usage